-As of December 1, 2019, Metropolitan had \$2.54 billion aggregate principal amount of Parity Bonds outstanding.
-In addition to fixed rate Bonds, Metropolitan's outstanding Parity Bonds include variable rate Self-Liquidity Bonds and Liquidity Supported Bonds, Term Mode Bonds, and Build America Bonds, as more fully described in Appendix A under the caption "METROPOLITAN EXPENSES - Outstanding Senior Revenue Bonds and Senior Parity Obligations - Variable Rate and Swap Obligations," "- Term Mode Bonds" and "- Build America Bonds."
-See also "INTRODUCTION - Potential Subordinate Water Revenue Refunding Bonds to be Issued By Metropolitan" for information regarding subordinate bonds Metropolitan may issue to refund all or a portion of certain maturities of various Series of outstanding variable rate Bonds.
+As of May 1, 2020, Metropolitan had outstanding \$2.55 billion aggregate principal amount of Parity Bonds outstanding.
+As described under "PLAN OF REFUNDING," \$314,555,000 principal amount of such outstanding Parity Bonds are to be refunded by the 2020C Bonds.
+Metropolitan's outstanding Parity Bonds include variable rate Liquidity Supported Bonds, direct placement Long Mode Bonds, Term Mode Bonds, and Build America Bonds, as more fully described in Appendix A under the caption "METROPOLITAN EXPENSES - Outstanding Senior Revenue Bonds and Senior Parity

+Obligations - Variable Rate and Swap Obligations," "- Direct Purchase Long Mode Bonds," "- Term Mode Bonds" and "- Build America Bonds."

 Metropolitan has entered into a short-term revolving credit facility (the "RBC Short-Term Revolving Credit Facility"), under which Metropolitan may borrow, pay down and re-borrow, through the issuance and sale from time to time of short-term notes, an aggregate amount outstanding at any time of up to \$200 million.
-Metropolitan's obligations to repay short-term notes evidencing borrowings under the RBC Short-Term Revolving Credit Facility constitute Parity Obligations, payable from Net Operating

-Revenues on a parity with the Bonds, including the 2020A Bonds, and the other Parity Obligations.
-As of December 1, 2019, Metropolitan had \$100.0 million in Outstanding Senior Short-Term Notes under the RBC Short-Term Revolving Credit Facility (which Outstanding Senior Short-Term Notes are expected to be refinanced and retired in full with proceeds of the 2020A Bonds as described herein).
-See "FINANCING PLAN."
+Metropolitan's obligations to repay short-term notes evidencing borrowings under the RBC Short-Term Revolving Credit Facility constitute Parity Obligations, payable from Net Operating Revenues on a parity with the Bonds, including the 2020C Bonds, and the other Parity Obligations.
+As of May 1, 2020, Metropolitan had no outstanding borrowings under the RBC Short-Term Revolving Credit Facility.
+As described under "PLAN OF REFUNDING" above, on or before July 1, 2020, Metropolitan plans to make a draw on the RBC Short-Term Revolving Credit Facility and issue \$35,645,000 principal amount of short-term notes thereunder to provide temporary financing for the partial refunding of a series of its outstanding Subordinate Bonds.
+A portion of the proceeds of 2020C Bonds will be applied to repay and redeem all of the outstanding notes under the RBC Short-Term Revolving Credit Facility evidencing such draw.
 See also Appendix A under the caption "METROPOLITAN EXPENSES - Outstanding Senior Revenue Bonds and Senior Parity Obligations - Senior Parity Obligations" for a description of the RBC Short-Term Revolving Credit Facility.

-Metropolitan also has obligations under interest rate swap agreements, which obligations (other than with respect to termination payments under some of such swap agreements) are payable on a parity with Metropolitan's obligation to pay principal of and interest on the 2020A Bonds, Parity Bonds and other Parity Obligations.
+Metropolitan also has obligations under interest rate swap agreements, which obligations (other than with respect to termination payments under some of such swap agreements) are payable on a parity with Metropolitan's obligation to pay principal of and interest on the 2020C Bonds, Parity Bonds and other Parity Obligations.
 The payments by Metropolitan are secured as described in, and the interest rate swap agreements entail risks to Metropolitan as described in, Appendix A under the caption "METROPOLITAN EXPENSES - Outstanding Senior Revenue Bonds and Senior Parity Obligations - Variable Rate and Swap Obligations - Interest Rate Swap Transactions."

-As provided in the Resolutions, Metropolitan may issue additional Parity Bonds and has, and may in the future, incur other Parity Obligations, in each case, payable and secured on a parity with the 2020A Bonds and the existing Parity Bonds and Parity Obligations, subject to the limitations, terms and conditions of the Master Resolution.
+As provided in the Resolutions, Metropolitan may issue additional Parity Bonds and has, and may in the future, incur other Parity Obligations, in each case, payable and secured on a parity with the 2020C Bonds and the existing Parity Bonds and Parity Obligations, subject to the limitations, terms and conditions of the Master Resolution.
 See "- Additional Indebtedness" below and APPENDIX C- "SUMMARY OF CERTAIN PROVISIONS OF THE RESOLUTIONS - THE MASTER RESOLUTION - Covenants - Limits on Additional Debt."